kaldi-asr/kaldi/egs/rm/README.txt

     is the one we used).

 Each subdirectory of this directory contains the scripts for a sequence of experiments.
+Note: s3 is the "default" set of scripts at the moment.

   s1: This setup is experiments with GMM-based systems with various
       Maximum Likelihood